jank-lang/jank/book/src/cpp-interop/native-values.md

 ```

 Whenever a member is accessed, you will get a reference to it, not a copy.
 Also,
-note that members can be access through a pointer to the native object, without
+note that members can be accessed through a pointer to the native object, without
 needing an explicit dereference.

 ```clojure